vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 ```
 </details>

-### Telegram notification
+### Notification on my phone

-I use a `link out node` an every message it received, will be sent to my chat Telegram app, on my phone and computer, to notify me there is a package.
+I have already a separated Node-RED flow to send messages to my Telegram chatbot.
+I use a `link out node` (most right bottom block in the screenshot) to connect to that flow.
+And every message it received, will be sent to my Telegram chatbot, on my phone and computer, to notify me there is a package.
+(This is not yet documented here.)

+You can use your own preferred notification app here, like the Home Assistant Companion app, Whatsapp, Xabber, Pushbullet, etc

   <img src="images_allux-600\automation_notification.jpg" height="150px" alt="Notification there is a package"/>

 ### Home Assistant

+#### How MQTT works

+The advantage of MQTT is that multiple applications can send and received messages on a topic.
+The messages are in standard json format.
+So in my case Node-RED updates the status of topic `homeassistant/packagebox` and Home Assistant also listen to it and use it for its own automations and dashboard.
+Check online tutorials for all ins and outs about MQTT.

 #### MQTT entity

-With this YAML code in configuration.yaml you can define a custom binary sensor based on an MQTT topic value.
-When on the topic `homeassistant/packagebox` a payload `true` is received the Home Assistant sensor has status ON and with payload `false` the state OFF.
+In Home Assistant I added YAML code in configuration.yaml.
+I defined a sensor for a MQTT topic to listen to.
+It becomes a binary sensor in Home Assistant.
+When on the topic `homeassistant/packagebox` a payload `true` is received the Home Assistant sensor sets the status on `ON` and with topic value `false` the state will be `OFF`.
 ```yaml
 {% raw %}
 # Sourcecode by vdbrink.github.io